ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 10. Hover at approximately 1m altitude and apply small (5 degrees) control inputs into roll and pitch.
 11. Immediately land if any oscillation is observed.

+Next section will explain how to remove the oscillations.

 Initial aircraft tune
 ---------------------